-Represent flows of assets (such as cash or goods) without equivalent flows of assets in return and without a requirement for repayment.
+Interfund transfers represent flows of assets (such as cash or goods) without equivalent flows of assets in return and without a requirement for repayment.
 In governmental funds, transfers are reported as other financing uses in the funds making transfers and as other financing sources in the funds receiving transfers.